Programs for International Teaching Assistants

 Preparation (education and orientation)

 Since 1980, Drexel University has offered a summer intensive orientation program for new international teaching assistants, providing intensive instruction in language, pedagogy, and culture of the American classroom.
-Funded through the Provost's Office, the primary goal of this program is to orient new graduate assistants to the United States and ready them for their tasks in the academic year.
-New international teaching assistants (up to a maximum of thirty) are invited to the program for the month of August, housed in the university dormitories, and provided with health insurance and a small stipend for living expenses during the program.
+The primary goal of this program is to orient new graduate assistants to the United States and ready them for their tasks in the academic year.
+New international teaching assistants are invited to the program for the month of August, housed on campus, and provided with health insurance and a small stipend for living expenses during the program.

 An academic year follow-up course (HUM006: Oral communication skills for non-native speakers) is offered with two sections in Fall, one section in Winter and one section in Spring.
-This course is offered free of charge to graduate students and is offered for the purpose of improving spoken language proficiency, including preparation for the SPEAK test.
-A special support group for teaching assistants in the classroom is provided weekly by the instructor of HUM006.
+This course is offered free of charge to graduate students and is offered for the purpose of improving spoken language proficiency.

 Testing and Screening